marcopros/dlsais-project/diagnosis_agent/README.md

-# 🧩 `problem_agent` – Home Repair Assistant: Problem Handling Agents
+# 🧩 `diagnosis_agent` – Home Repair Assistant: Problem Handling Agents

 This package is part of a modular AI system designed to help users resolve household issues through intelligent conversation and diagnostic steps.
-The `problem_agent` module includes the agents responsible for:
+The `diagnosis_agent` module includes the agents responsible for:

 1. Understanding the user's problem
 2. Diagnosing possible DIY solutions